19 July, 2022| SEO|11 minutes

 Having other websites linking back to your pages gives you incredible authority as far as Google is concerned.

 Use Site Explorer to plug in the URL of your competitor’s pages.
 It’s best to target pages that attract a lot of links.
-Click the Best By Links report to discover which are the most linked pages.
+Click the Best By Links report to discover the most linked pages.

 You should be able to see patterns emerging for which pages and resources get more links than others.
 That will give you a clue as to what type of blog content is desirable to other online businesses so you can produce more of the same.